Tolt Good Neighbor Preschool

 Our lead teacher, Debra Leone, brings almost 30 years teaching experience to our school.
 She began her vocation in church-sponsored preschools in Oregon before moving to the early children realm of Riverview Schools.
 In addition to preschool, she has taught in special education and peer-model inclusive classrooms.

 Located in the heart of Carnation, in the Tolt United Church buildings, we have three rooms for play and indoor learning and a fenced child safe playground.
 The Carnation Library is directly across the street for easy field trips.

 We follow the requirements for Washington State Certificate of Immunization Status.
-We are constantly monitoring the covid situation and have put in place cleaning and masking requirements.
-All staff and volunteers are fully masked and vaccinated.
+We are constantly monitoring the covid situation and have put in place cleaning requirements.
+All staff and volunteers are vaccinated.